RichieSams/thehalflingproject/precompiled_binaries/obj_loader_demo/_README.txt

-This demo is the current (April 28, 2014) build of ObjLoaderDemo As this demo is still in progress, if you want to most up-to-date version of the demo, download the full source and compile.
+This demo is the current (June 21, 2014) build of ObjLoaderDemo As this demo is still in progress, if you want to most up-to-date version of the demo, download the full source and compile.